 Anti-affirmative action sentiment—or resentment—is often what drives that thinking but experienced superintendents and educators will tell you that they hear the very same skepticism about their own students’ achievements.

-In fact, it is the privileged, the wealthy and the powerful who are most likely to exist in a seeming state of denial, either wittingly or unwittingly, because their schools inflate their children’s grades the most.
-There is more disparity between report card grades and performance on end-of-course exams in affluent districts.
+In fact, it is the privileged, the wealthy and the powerful who are most likely to exist in a seeming state of denial, either wittingly or unwittingly, because their schools have seen the greatest increase in grade inflation in recent years.
+Performance on end-of-course exams has remained flat in such schools, but grades are on the rise.

 In some respects, the Fordham study only puts hard numbers onto something we already knew.
 It is indisputable that it is commonplace in America schools for a child’s grades to be far better than their performance on standardized tests like Advanced Placement and the ACT or SAT.